-Our Community Outreach Programme is EmbraceAbility’s first programme to be launched on Koh Dach Island, Cambodia.
-Through our community outreach initiatives, we aim to further our constructive relationship with local communities and their leaders, provide therapy to children with disabilities and their families in the home environment, and conduct essential research that will further our understanding of disability issues on Koh Dach.
+EmbraceAbility’s Community Outreach Programme is our first programme to be launched on Koh Dach Island, Cambodia.
+Through our community outreach initiatives, we aim to increase the independence, capacity, and social participation of children with disabilities and their families.
+EmbraceAbility’s approach is holistic and multi-faceted with the following goals:

 Known as ‘Silk Island’ among foreigners, Koh Dach is, in fact, a pair of islands in the Mekong River about 5km northeast of the Japanese Friendship Bridge.
 The name ‘Silk Island’ derives from the many silk weavers who live on the islands.